Adding Mikrotik Poller Access/Enabling API access

-The poller needs access to Mikrotik devices to build a full network topology and extract RF metrics.
+The poller needs access to Mikrotik devices to build a full network topology, map PPPoE deployments, and extract RF metrics.

 Why does Preseem require access to Mikrotik devices?

 1. On Mikrotik APs, RF metrics collection requires API access.
-Basic topology and RF metrics collection also require SNMP access.
+Basic topology and RF metrics collection.
+We also require SNMP access to the Access Point.

-How do I configure Mikrotik SNMP access for APs?
+How do I configure Mikrotik SNMP/credential access for APs and Routers?

-How do I add Mikrotik API access for APs?
+How do I add Mikrotik API access for APs and Routers?

 Because Preseem should already be configured for SNMP access, we’ll assume that there is ICMP/TCP reachability between the poller and your Mikrotik gear.
 We’ll need you to add API support to your existing configuration.